19 May 2023

 120 yalgiri (brush-tailed bettongs) have been released into Dhilba Guuranda-Innes National Park, translocated from nearby Wedge Island and one group from the Upper Warren region of Western Australia - one of the few remaining strongholds for the species on the mainland.
 The latest release was coordinated in a cultural exchange with Noongar and Narungga Traditional Owners.

 Researchers recently checked in on the health of the yalgiri - to see how they are doing in their new home.
 The results have been extremely encouraging.
-Nearly half of the bettongs caught were determined to be originally born on southern Yorke Peninsula, and over 93% of the mature females were carrying pouch young.
+Nearly half of the bettongs caught were determined to be originally born on Southern Yorke Peninsula, and over 93% of the mature females were carrying pouch young.

 One of the yalgi caught was a juvenile ‘young at foot’ male whose mum was also born on Yorke Peninsula.